 The opening words of Charles Dickens’ A Tale of Two Cities are timeless and may well apply as well to our current day as to the day referenced by Dickens

-In this website I am attempting to provide my commentary on “The Best of Times” that we live in today.
-I intend this blog to be an optimistic and hopeful place; however, just as Dickens aptly said, even the best of times have troubles and therefore I will also discuss some of the troubles that I observe in this world.
-In doing this, it is never my intent to judge other individuals.
-I may from time to time write about subjects that may make my readers uncomfortable.
-This discomfort is intended to help the reader, and myself, to consider carefully important issues of our time.
+In this website I and my guest writers are attempting to provide a commentary on “The Best of Times” that we live in today.
+I intend this blog to be an optimistic and hopeful place; however, just as Dickens aptly said, even the best of times have troubles and therefore we will also discuss some of the troubles that we observe in this world.
+In doing this, it is never our intent to judge other individuals.
+We may from time to time write about subjects that may make our readers uncomfortable.
+This discomfort is intended to help the reader, and ourselves, to consider carefully important issues of our time.

 Long-time readers of my blog will notice that I write primarily on three topics: government, religion, and family.
 These three topics are very important to me.
 While I work in the technology industry, I feel an obligation to participate in the conversation on what I see as monumental issues facing my generation.